aci1337/MySusu-tools/README.md

 -l - Links that are being taken from strings (foundable)

+-s -save result as the given name (optional)

+-av -  check for viruses

 -all - Creating a folder with the .exe name, putting all the txt inside of 3 difirent .txt files (links, unicode, ascii) and gives the strings (efficient way, but takes alot of time)